Dynamic Asynchronous Iterations: Introduction

 where $\aFun_i : \state \rightarrow \state_i$ computes the $i^{th}$ component of the new state.
 Each node $i$ repeatedly iterates $\aFun_i$ on its local view of the current state of the iteration, and propagates its stream of updated values to other nodes so that they may incorporate them in their own iteration.
 In an \emph{asynchronous} distributed iteration, the timings between nodes are not actively synchronised.
 A formal model, $\async$, for such an asynchronous iteration is described in Section~\ref{sec:static-model}.

 Frommer~\&~Syzld~\cite{frommer00asynchronous} provide a survey of the literature describing when such asynchronous iterations are guaranteed to converge to a unique fixed point.
 One of the unifying features of these results is that they only require conditions on the function $\aFun$ and hence users may prove an asynchronous iteration converges without ever directly reasoning about unreliable communication or asynchronous event orderings.
-Applications of these results include routing~\cite{chau06routing,daggitt18convergence,duco03pathalgebra}, programming language design~\cite{edwards03semantics}, peer-to-peer protocols~\cite{ko08ptp} and numerical simulations~\cite{chau05numerical}.
+Applications of these results include routing~\cite{chau06routing,daggitt18convergence,duco03pathalgebra}, programming language design~\cite{edwards03semantics}, peer-to-peer protocols~\cite{ko08ptp}, and numerical simulations~\cite{chau05numerical}.
+Other recent applications of asynchronous iterations include \cite{wolfson2019modeling, magoules2021asynchronous, magoules2018asynchronous}, while \cite{spiteri2020parallel} and~\cite{bahi2007parallel} provide useful surveys of asynchronous iterations in general.

-However there are two main drawbacks to the current literature.
-Firstly, it assumes the set of participating nodes remains constant over time.
+However there are two main drawbacks to the models used in the current literature.
+Firstly, they assume the set of participating nodes remains constant over time.
 While this may be reasonable when modelling an iterative process run on a multi-core computer, it is unrealistic when reasoning about truly distributed ``always on'' protocols such as routing and consensus algorithms.
-For example the global BGP system has been ``on'' since the early 1990's and has grown from a few dozen routers to millions.
+For example the global Border Gateway Protocol that coordinates routing in the internet has been ``on'' since the early 1990's and has grown from a few dozen routers to millions.
 During that time the set of participating routers has been completely replaced many times over.
-The second problem is that the model assumes that the function $\aFun$ being iterated remains constant over time.
+The second problem is that the models assume that the function $\aFun$ being iterated remains constant over time.
 This may not be the case if it depends on some process external to the iteration (e.g. link latencies in routing) or on the set of participants (e.g. resource allocation/consensus/routing algorithms).

 This paper will therefore use the term \emph{static} to refer to the asynchronous iterations previously described in the literature and \emph{dynamic} to refer to this new class of asynchronous iterations in which the set of participating nodes and function being iterated may change over time.